khonsulabs/bonsaidb/CONTRIBUTING.md

 - All contributors must uphold the standards of our [Code of Conduct](./CODE_OF_CONDUCT.md).

-The rest of this document are recommendations/guidelines to help consistency and communication within our projects.
+The rest of this document is recommendations/guidelines to help consistency and communication within our projects.

 ## Creating Issues